RohithYB-JR/Seat_belt_detection/README.md

 ### Hardware

-The project can run on a CPU-only system, but training and real-time inference performance depends heavily on the hardware.
+The project can run on a CPU-only system, but training and real-time inference performance depend heavily on the available hardware.

 #### Minimum